Thendral: Plot

 Meanwhile, Tamizharasu's mother wants him to marry a rich girl of her choice so that she can be the controller of her second daughter-in-law.
 Her relationship with the eldest-daughter-in-law Sudha is not in good terms, and so she wants Tamizharasu to marry a rich girl who is ready to be within the line drawn by her.
 She selects Charulatha (Srividya), the adopted daughter of a wealthy businessman, as the prospective bride.
 Tamizharasu is deeply saddened by Thulasi's refusal and so he accepts the engagement between Charu and him.
 However, through a string of events, Thulasi falls for Tamizh when he stops her marriage with Velayudham and joins her in an engineering college, paying the fees for her.
 Nevertheless, the marriage between Charu and Tamizh is arranged; Charu surrenders herself to Tamizh and sees him as her husband already, but Tamizh only loves Thulasi.

 A sudden turn of events sees Tamizh marrying Thulasi at a temple without the consent of his family.
 The turn of events shatters Charu, and slowly she turns into a psychopath after directly witnessing the marriage between Tamizh and Thulasi.
-She develops a deadly vengeance towards Thulasi as she assumes that it was Thulasi who grabbed Tamizharasu from her.
-Charu and Tamizharasu's mother conspire to separate Tamizharasu and Thulasi.
+She develops a deadly vengeance towards Thulasi as she assumes that it was Thulasi who snatched Tamizharasu from her.
+Charu brainwashes Rukkumani into conspiring to separate Tamizharasu and Thulasi.
 Thulasi catches the plot and explains Charu's mentality to Tamizharasu, but Charu cleverly outwits Thulasi.
 Tamizh thinks that Thulasi has no trust in him and their relationship turns sour.
-Tamizh is ready to divorce her, but Thulasi begs Tamizh for a last chance to prove Charu's dirty thoughts and succeeds in exposing her actual colour.
-Tamizharasu starts hating Charu.
-In disappointment and vengeance, Charu tries to commit suicide and she falls into coma.
-Her track in the story is concluded by showing her as a person who had lost all her memory and is incapable of attending even to her own needs.
+Tamizh is ready to divorce her, but Thulasi begs Tamizh for a last chance to prove Charu's dirty thoughts and succeeds in exposing her true face and Thamizh starts hating Charu.
+In disappointment and vengeance, Charu tries to commit suicide, losing all her memory in the process and is incapable of attending even to her own needs.
+A furious Thamizh starts hating Rukkumani and leaves her house along with Thulasi.